search ]

 add_filter( 'wpseo_metadesc', 'exclude_yoast_meta' );

-Explanation: This removes Yoast meta descriptions from pages using a specific template, such as landing pages.
+Explanation: This removes Yoast meta descriptions from pages using a specific template, such as landing pages where you manage SEO independently.

 5. Adding Custom Canonical URLs